Republican lawmakers react with fury to Trump verdict and rally to his defense

 The verdict made Trump the first former president to be convicted of felony crimes.
 And it comes as almost all GOP lawmakers in Congress have forcefully rallied behind him in this year's election.

-“Congratulations, progressives,” said Utah Sen. Mike Lee.
+“Congratulations, progressives,” posted Utah Sen. Mike Lee.
 “You’ve just guaranteed Trump’s election.”

 Republicans shared their criticism, which came as Congress is out of Washington on a weeklong recess, in posts on X, formerly Twitter, in press releases and TV appearances.
 And the backlash was not only from Trump’s GOP friends but from some of his detractors, as well.